})

 To address this, consider the following technologies:

 • CCTV Surveillance Systems: High-definition CCTV cameras with night vision capabilities should be installed to monitor the site around the clock.
 Strategic placement is crucial to cover all entry points and vulnerable areas, significantly reducing the risk of theft and vandalism.
-Priority First has effectively executed such systems in various projects, including a multi-use complex in Chelsea, London, where CCTV monitoring was vital in maintaining site safety amidst busy foot traffic and numerous deliveries.

 • AI-Powered Monitoring: AI-driven surveillance systems can detect unusual behaviour or potential threats in real-time, allowing for immediate response.
 These systems learn from past incidents, enhancing their effectiveness over time and transitioning strategies from reactive to proactive.
-Priority First's incorporation of AI monitoring has demonstrated effectiveness in managing risks and improving safety in building environments.

-Establish Clear Communication with Security Teams
+How Can Clear Communication Be Established with Security Teams?

 The use of technology cannot be overlooked.
 Implementing tools such as walkie-talkies, mobile apps, or dedicated communication platforms facilitates real-time communication among personnel and site managers.
 Furthermore, training personnel in effective communication techniques, including active listening and clear reporting, ensures accurate information conveyance.